New Mexico Museum of Natural History and Science: Dinosaurs exhibited

 The Jurassic Super Giants exhibit features the complete skeletons of Seismosaurus, Saurophaganax, Stegosaurus, and one leg of a Brachiosaurus.
 Previously, in the museum's atrium was the skeleton of Stan, a Tyrannosaurus rex measuring forty feet (≈12.2 meters) in length and twelve feet (≈3.7 meters) in height, the second largest T. rex ever found.
-Stan currently resides at the Farmington Museum in Farmington, NM, soon to be replaced in the summer of 2019 by an animatronic Bisti Beast, or Bistahieversor, dinosaur.
+Stan currently resides at the Farmington Museum in Farmington, NM.
+Stan was replaced in the atrium during the summer of 2019 by an animatronic Bisti Beast, or Bistahieversor, dinosaur.

 Bronze statues of two dinosaurs created by artist David A. Thomas, a Pentaceratops named "Spike" and an Albertosaurus named "Alberta", stand at the entrance.
 Spike and Alberta were installed at the museum in the mid-1980s, with Spike being put in place in 1985 and Alberta joining a few years later in 1987.
 Many dinosaur fossils have been found in New Mexico, and a few of the ones on display in the museum are only known from New Mexico.

 Other features

-The Museum also houses changing exhibits, the Hope Cafe, NatureWorks Discovery Store, as well as the Dynatheater, which is a 3-D theater similar to IMAX.
+The Museum also houses changing exhibits, NatureWorks Discovery Store, as well as the Dynatheater, which is a 3-D theater similar to IMAX.
 The films shown are typically documentary style, focusing on a broad range of subjects.
 The exterior of the museum features "A Walk Through New Mexico," a landscape representation of the topographical and geologic features of New Mexico.